 The research team of Prof. Massimiliano Esposito of the University of Luxembourg studied the thermodynamics of small nanomachines.

-In order to simulate and study the energetic behaviour of swarms of nanomachines, the scientists created mathematical models that are based on existing literature and outcomes of experimental research.
+In order to simulate and study the energetic behavior of swarms of nanomachines, the scientists created mathematical models that are based on existing literature and the outcomes of experimental research.

 Reference: “Collective Power: Minimal Model for Thermodynamics of Nonequilibrium Phase Transitions” by Tim Herpich, Juzar Thingna and Massimiliano Esposito, 7 September 2018, Physical Review X.